How to Interrupt Politely

 • Sure, what’s your opinion?

-Although, there may be a situation when you don’t feel like being interrupted.
+There may be a situation when you don’t want to be interrupted.
 How can you do that?
 Well, you may try to ignore the person who is trying to jump into your speech.
 In case it doesn’t work, you may try some of these phrases:

 • Will/would you please let me finish?